South Hill TND

 Progress To Date

-On October 25, 26, and 27, 2021, the Town of Ithaca held a virual charrette.
+On October 25, 26, and 27, 2021, the Town of Ithaca held a virtual charrette.
 A professional design team with years of experience planning successful traditional neighborhood development projects came to Ithaca to tour the area, visit the site, and meet with Town officials and staff, property owners and business people in the planning area, area residents, community and environmental leaders, and other stakeholders.
 The knowledge gained from their time in Ithaca, extensive background research, the vision of the Town’s Comprehensive Plan, and the neighborhood planning standards in the New Neighborhood Code, informed the design of a preliminary concept plan.
-The design team introduced the preliminary concept, shown in the header image, at a presentation on the night of October 27.
+The design team introduced the preliminary concept, shown in the header image, at a presentation on the night of October 27, 2021.

 What Happens Next?